 Create an initial purchase goal by setting all goal attributes as shown below:

 To setup a funnel for the goal shown above, add the funnel steps as shown.
+The Customer Information step is being skipped here since it isn't able to be tracked reliably.
 Here are the regular expressions to use for the Shipping and Billing steps:

 (Optional) You can add the “Cart” page as a step, which has the URL